m4ttsch/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 ## Deadlocks
 A **deadlock** occurs when two or more competing threads are waiting on each other to complete, but none of them ever do.

-Let’s consider two threads, T1 and T2, that need to perform operations on some shared variables A and B. Before performing these operations, each thread must lock the mutex associated with those variables, because they are part of shared state.
+Let's consider two threads, T1 and T2, that need to perform operations on some shared variables A and B. Before performing these operations, each thread must lock the mutex associated with those variables, because they are part of shared state.

-Let’s assume that T1 first locks the mutex for A  and then locks the mutex for B before performing the operation.
-Let’s assume that T2 first locks the mutex for B and then locks the mutex for A, before performing the operation.
+Let's assume that T1 first locks the mutex for A  and then locks the mutex for B before performing the operation.
+Let's assume that T2 first locks the mutex for B and then locks the mutex for A, before performing the operation.

 This is where the problem lies.
 T2 will not be able to lock the mutex for A, because T1 is holding it.
 T1 will not be able to lock the mutex for B, because T1 is holding it. *More importantly*, neither T1 nor T2 will be able to release the mutex that the other needs, since they are both blocking trying to acquire the mutex the other has.